 - In many states, you need to pay sales tax on the entire cost of purchasing the vehicle.

-- Insurance costs for new models are higher.
+- Insurance costs for new models may be higher.

-- When you buy a new car, it depreciates by about 10 percent within the first month of ownership.
+- When you buy a new car, it can depreciate by about 10 percent within the first month of ownership.

 New Car vs. Used Car Pros and Cons